Global Retirement Partners LLC Sells 171 Shares of CyrusOne Inc. (NASDAQ:CONE)

-CyrusOne (NASDAQ:CONE) last posted its earnings results on Tuesday, February 16th.
-The real estate investment trust reported $0.15 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.01) by $0.16.
+CyrusOne (NASDAQ:CONE) last announced its earnings results on Tuesday, February 16th.
+The real estate investment trust reported $0.15 EPS for the quarter, beating analysts’ consensus estimates of ($0.01) by $0.16.
 CyrusOne had a positive return on equity of 1.23% and a negative net margin of 2.91%.
-As a group, analysts forecast that CyrusOne Inc. will post 3.87 earnings per share for the current fiscal year.
+On average, research analysts anticipate that CyrusOne Inc. will post 3.87 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, April 9th.
-Stockholders of record on Friday, March 26th were paid a $0.51 dividend.
-This represents a $2.04 annualized dividend and a dividend yield of 2.71%.
-The ex-dividend date of this dividend was Thursday, March 25th.
-CyrusOne’s dividend payout ratio (DPR) is currently 56.20%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, April 9th.
+Shareholders of record on Friday, March 26th were issued a $0.51 dividend.
+The ex-dividend date was Thursday, March 25th.
+This represents a $2.04 dividend on an annualized basis and a yield of 2.71%.
+CyrusOne’s dividend payout ratio (DPR) is 56.20%.

+CONE has been the subject of a number of analyst reports.
+Raymond James decreased their price objective on shares of CyrusOne from $83.00 to $78.00 and set an “outperform” rating for the company in a report on Thursday, February 25th.
+Wolfe Research initiated coverage on shares of CyrusOne in a report on Friday, March 19th.
+They issued a “market perform” rating for the company.
+Deutsche Bank Aktiengesellschaft reduced their price target on shares of CyrusOne from $80.00 to $74.00 and set a “buy” rating for the company in a report on Wednesday, February 24th.
+Evercore ISI assumed coverage on shares of CyrusOne in a research report on Wednesday, March 17th.
+They issued an “in-line” rating and a $70.00 price objective on the stock.
+Finally, Zacks Investment Research raised shares of CyrusOne from a “sell” rating to a “hold” rating in a research report on Friday, April 16th.
+Eight analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
+The company currently has a consensus rating of “Buy” and a consensus target price of $80.80.

 CyrusOne (NASDAQ: CONE) is a premier global REIT specializing in design, construction and operation of more than 50 high-performance data centers worldwide.
 The Company provides mission-critical facilities that ensure the continued operation of IT infrastructure for approximately 1,000 customers, including approximately 200 Fortune 1000 companies.